luqeei1/RISCV-Group23/README.md

 Screenshots of waveforms showing the working F1.s script and specific signals can be viewed [here](./Test_Results/Images/F1_single_cycle)

+To run this specific code, the instruction memory would need to read the program.hex file and the data memory would read

 ### Testing the probability density function tests

-There were three files: gaussian.mem, noisy.mem, and triangle.mem , which could be run
+There were three files: gaussian.mem, noisy.mem, and triangle.mem , which could be run by running the ```./pdf.sh``` command on terminal, ensuring it was being tested via the pdfgen_tb.cpp testbench

 ### Tests 1-4: